-The Revengers' Comedies turned out to be a two part, five hour epic with more than 20 characters played by 14 actors and a cinematic scope and feel.
+The Revengers' Comedies turned out to be a two part, five hour epic containing more than 20 characters played by 14 actors with a cinematic scope and feel to it.
 It was a play which was a great success at its premiere in Scarborough but was not a success in London and marked the point at which Alan's troubled relationship with the West End began to definitely alter.

 The technical challenges of the play were a major issue, but aided immeasurably by Alan having his regular London designers Roger Glossop (design) and Mick Hughes (lighting) working together at the Stephen Joseph Theatre In The Round, Scarborough, for the first time; between 1989 and 2009 Alan worked with Roger and Mick on the majority of his world premieres.
 Working in the round on a restrictive budget, they ingeniously solved the demands of the play with a minimum of props, a versatile pulley system for changing locations quickly and a clever use of lighting to suggest place and time.
 All these combined to convey the needs of the action whilst allowing it to move at the pace it demanded.

 The play demanded the largest cast yet to have been assembled for an Ayckbourn production in Scarborough and much effort was put into ensuring the piece was seen as a major - and fun - event for the theatre.
 A large part of this was the decision to run the play in its entirety on Saturdays with the two parts split by a break for tea, taken picnic-style in the grounds around the venue.